CraigMarc/shopping-cart/README.md

 # React + Vite

 An ecommerce site built with react and node js.
-It has an api do get products and keep track of order information from the database and takes payments with stripe.
+It has an api to get products and keep track of order information from the database and takes payments with stripe.

 the repo is live [here](https://shopping-cart-topaz-sigma.vercel.app/)